mesemus/invenio-testrig/README.md

 ### 1. Cloning the Seed Repository

 The testrig starts by cloning a seed repository that serves as the foundation for testing.
 The seed repository differs depending on your use case:

-- When testing patches (contributions), it uses a plain InvenioRDM repository (by default, Zenodo)
+- When testing patches (contributions), it uses a plain InvenioRDM repository
-- When testing a repository with frozen dependencies, it uses your own repository with its locked dependencies
+- When testing a repository with frozen dependencies, it uses your own repository with its (locked) dependencies

 ### 2. Extracting the List of Packages to Test